 Economic and Labour Market Implications of Monitoring and Reporting Suspensions

 While these measures have been listed as providing relief for an already beleaguered oil and gas sector, there is a strong possibility that these decisions will have repercussions on those that provide services to the sector.
 It’s too early to tell what the knock-on effect will be, but certainly, consultants and other goods and services providers will be watching closely to see how this unfolds.

 If Alberta’s environmental services sector has not already seen direct impacts to monitoring projects, they likely will in the coming days and weeks.
 Without the billable hours that these crucial projects provide, the ability to maintain staffing levels may be an early victim of these relief measures.

-While this may provide some temporarily relief to oil and gas producers, it will likely have the opposite effect on those that carry out this work.
+While this may provide some temporary relief to oil and gas producers, it will likely have the opposite effect on those that carry out this work.

-In addition, the oil and gas industry as well as other related industries will potentially be losing a significant amount of data and reporting information that would otherwise be critical to form policy decisions on active and historical sites, and on other environmental effects such as conservation and wildlife management.
+In addition, the oil and gas industry, as well as other related industries, will potentially be losing a significant amount of data and reporting information that would otherwise be critical to forming policy decisions on active and historical sites, and on other environmental effects such as conservation and wildlife management.

 Given that environmental consulting was considered an “essential service” not long ago, the measures ta

 en by the AER may prove controversial with other stakeholders.
 Media outlets are already using the suspensions to feed the narrative that the Government of Alberta is avoiding environmental responsibilities.